 Home Health Aides are skilled with the ability to take and record vital signs, assist with simple exercises as directed by nurses or therapists.
 The home health aide plays an important part in the comprehensive care of the home health patient.

 At some point you or someone you love may need home health care.
 Do you know how to select the agency that best meets your needs?
 Do you know your options?

 What is Home Health Care?
-Home Health care and Personal Care is health care delivered in the patient’s home.
+Home Health care is health care delivered in the patient’s home.
 Services may range from Skilled Nursing care following a hospital stay, rehabilitative services and or assistance with activities of daily living.
 Due to medical technological advances, what once was only cared for in a hospital now is safely and efficiently administered in the home setting.
-All Home Health care and or Personal Care is ordered by your physician and can range from skilled care to bathing or housekeeping assistance.
+All Home Health care is ordered by your physician and can range from skilled care to bathing or housekeeping assistance.

 Who provides Home Health services?
-Registered Nurses, Licensed Practical Nurses, Physical Therapists, Speech Therapists, Occupational Therapists, Social Workers, Home Health Aides and Personal Care Aides are trained to provide professional Home Health services.
+Registered Nurses, Licensed Practical Nurses, Physical Therapists, Speech Therapists, Occupational Therapists, and Home Health Aides are trained to provide professional Home Health services.